Blue powder on car battery terminals. Causes and solutions

 Over time, you have seen your car’s battery terminals experiencing blue powder from time to time.
 You take action and remove it, but later, you realize it still appears.

-Such substances occur when the battery experiences undercharging or overcharging or other forms of corrosion.
-Therefore, if you know what leads to the appearance of the blue stuff on the terminals, stopping causes will keep off such issues.
+Such substances occur when the battery experiences undercharging or overcharging, or other forms of corrosion.
+Therefore, if you know what leads to the appearance of the blue stuff on the terminals, stopping causes will prevent such issues.

 Are there any other colors on a battery that cause problems?